-Site Investigation with the Multitec 4000 in Bolivia
+Site Investigation with the Jackal 4000 in Bolivia

-In 2017 Bolivian electricity company Corani purchased a Dando Multitec 4000 for use in its drilling operations.
+In 2017 Bolivian electricity company Corani purchased a Dando Jackal 4000 for use in its drilling operations.

 Nestled in the midst of a stunning landscape of mountains and lush flora in central Bolivia, the Corani SA Company (Corani) manage hydroelectric plants that provide electricity to the department of Cochabamba.
 A partnership of the national electricity corporation ENDE and private stakeholders, the company oversees two hydroelectric power facilities and all of the connected water resources.
 These include rivers, aquifers and natural as well as artificial lakes.

 The customer needed a rig capable of manoeuvring through tight spaces and difficult terrain into limited access areas, yet have the power to drill deeper than other small rigs on the market.

 Requirements for the drilling program were manifold.
 They needed geotechnical information on the geology at depths of up to 150m with occasional 200m holes; they required site investigation tests including Standard Penetration Tests (SPT) to monitor existing infrastructure and prepare for new development along their waterways and dams; finally, they wanted information on aquifer resources and, in particular, needed to run Packer Tests to monitor hydraulic conductivity along certain sections of a drilled well.

 The Jackal 4000 rig is ideally suited for this kind of work.
 It sits on a crawler base that is only 1.6m wide allowing access between closely spaced trees, boulders or buildings.
 The rig has been designed from the ground up to keep the centre of mass as low and as close to the middle of the rig as possible to ensure safe tracking over steep or undulating terrain.